Intrepid Sea, Air and Space Museum

 Location: Pier 86, which is 12th Avenue at 46th Street (look for the big ship in the water)

 Check the USS Intrepid website before you go.
-Special programs may cause alternations to the usual exhibit hours and availability.
+Special programs may cause alterations to the usual exhibit hours and availability.